If you’ve stumbled upon this Survey Freedom review, then you must be wondering:

 2. You're Lied To About How Much Money You Can Make

-Now let’s deal with the downright deceptive earnings claims – by far the biggest issue in my eyes is the fact you’re led to believe Survey Freedom is the long-awaited answer to your money-making worries and you can earn enough money to replace your full-time income and quit your day job.
+Now let's deal with the downright deceptive earnings claims.
+By far the biggest issue in my eyes is the fact you're led to believe Survey Freedom is the long-awaited answer to your money-making worries and you can earn enough money to replace your full-time income and quit your day job.

-That’s not taking into account the amount of time it takes to register for these sites or the number of times you might get disqualified halfway through and it’s assuming there’s always going to be a consistent flow or surveys available which is usually not the case.
+That's not taking into account the amount of time it takes to register for these sites or the number of times you might get disqualified and it's assuming there's always going to be a consistent flow or surveys available which is usually not the case.

-While answering questions about your favourite holiday destinations is harmless enough, you’ll also be asked to provide sensitive personal data like address details and dates of birth which could potentially put you at risk.
+While answering questions about your favourite holiday destinations is harmless enough, you'll be asked to provide sensitive personal data like address details and dates of birth which could potentially put you at risk.

-So, Is Survey Freedom A Scam Or Legit?
+Is Survey Freedom A Scam Or Legit?

 As far as first impressions go, Survey Freedom looks like a legitimate survey site with surveys that pay between $15 and $40.
 It's only after joining you see they have no surveys of their own and the surveys they recommend pay a fraction of the minimum wage and you realise you've been duped.